zparnold/terraform-cost-estimator/README.md

 The response provides:
 * `unsupported_resources` to let you know which resources weren't priced
 * `estimate_summary` which contains the Hourly, Monthly, and Yearly additional cost based on this Terraform plan
+* `unestimateable_resources` to let you know which resources are not currently able to be estimated based on this terraform plan

 _Note: currently "monthly" and "yearly" prices are only calculated as a multiple of hours.
 1 Month = 730 Hours and 1 Year = 8760 Hours._